-Fertility of male or female rats was unaffected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately three times the maximum recommended human daily dose based on body surface area comparisons.
+Fertility of male or female rats was unaffected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately three times the maximum recommended human daily dose based on body surface area comparison.

-Fertility of male or female rats was unaffected by glibenclamide when administered orally at dose of 100 and 300 mg/kg/day.
+Fertility of male or female rats was not affected by glibenclamide, administered orally in doses of 100 to 300 mg/kg/day.

-4.7 Effects on ability to drive and use machines
+4.7 Effects on ability to drive and use machines: